carcaschoi/ShallowSea-Toolbox/README.md

-# Not support Mariko console
+# Not support Mariko console!!
 ## ShallowSea-Updater

 This is a updater for ShallowSea!
 Currently it has the option to: